elsampsa/valkka-core/README.md

 ## Versions and Features

-### Newest version is 1.5.3
+### Newest version is 1.5.4

+- VAAPI decoding doesn't switch to software decoding even if there were an error in VAAPI decoding
+- Github pipeline for automated docker-image building
+- Using "easy_build.bash" with arm architecture should work as the build system now skips VAAPI dependencies on arm

+### Older versions

+1.5.3

 - Eliminated some small & annoying bugs in the python part valkka.multiprocess

-### Older versions

 1.5.2